SmogJ/PublicHealth-RAG-Africa/JOURNAL.md

 * **Pathlib**

 ### **Next Steps:**
-* complete the html article extraction scrapt as by the comming week
+* Start PDF extraction script

 ### **Lessons Learned:**
-* Scheduling a day for coding is not a good way to go, need to make out more time for the project.
+* Scheduling a day for coding is not a good way to go, still a challenge, will improve.

 ---
 *(Continue adding new weekly entries above this line)*